ElenaGYankova/CowsAndBullsByElenaYankova/README.md

 # Rules and important things:

-•	The number to be guessed must be a 4 digit number, using only digits from 1 - 9, each digit atmost once.;
+•	The number to be guessed must be a 4 digit number, using only digits from 1 - 9, each digit atmost once;

-•	For every guess that the player makes, he gets 2 values - the number of cows and the number of bulls.;
+•	For every guess that the player makes, he gets 2 values - the number of cows and the number of bulls;

 •	The player gets unlimited chances to guess the entire number;